 Avoiding the neon-lit, soul-numbing supermarket experience will take you on an adventure as you explore the many offerings of a growing and increasingly vibrant alternative food culture.

 1. Start in the high street

 Traditional butchers and greengrocers know where their food comes from and are more apt to source locally, providing fresher produce.
 If you are lucky enough to have a local butcher or greengrocer, ‘use ‘em or lose ‘em’.
 Small shops are closing at an alarming rate.
 In five years, the share of small independents in the grocery market has fallen to just six per cent.
-According to Retail At Bay, the 2018 report by Professor Joshua Bamfield of the Centre for Retail Research, the number of food specialist stores (including: butchers, greengrocers, bread, deli, cheese, tea and coffee merchants) have diminished by 43% since 2012.
+According to Retail At Bay, the 2018 report by Professor Joshua Bamfield of the Centre for Retail Research, the number of food specialist stores (including: butchers, greengrocers, bread, deli, cheese, tea and coffee merchants) have diminished by 43% since 2012, and saw further drops as the result of the COVID-19 pandemic.
 The loss of local, independent shops has a serious impact on access to food, particularly for people on lower incomes or without use of a car.

 2. Find freshness at a farmers’ market or farm shop